 - Describe creative financial incentives for study abroad;

-- Leverage existing scholarships funds in new ways to attract more students.
+- Leverage existing scholarship funds in new ways to attract more students.

 This e-learning seminar will be relevant to professionals working in education abroad and financial aid offices.